 It’s true: most folks aren’t daydreaming about reroofing when they start thinking about remodeling their homes.
 But your roof is a critical part of the environmental control system that keeps your home feeling comfortable year-round.

-2. Valley construction.
 The valley is where two roof planes meet at a low section — a place where lots of water will be funneled.
 The way the valley is constructed can have a big impact on the effectiveness of the roof.
-Valleys with fewer joints are better, and they should be constructed using metal, not shingles.
+Roof valleys with fewer joints are better, and they should be constructed using metal, not shingles.

 Every roof is unique — make sure your roofing contractor has a ventilation plan that is properly calculated and balanced for your roof.